Vasknarva: History

 The village arose in 14th century next to an Ordensburg of the Livonian Brothers, erected in 1349 on the northeastern border of their Terra Mariana territory.
 Demolished by Pskov troops, a new castle (Low German: Nyslott; Estonian: Vastne-Narva) was built at the site from 1427 to 1442, which became the administrative centre of a Livonian Vogtei (Vasknarva foogtkond).

 The castle was again wracked during the Siege of Narva in 1558, when the Livonian Confederation perished in the Livonian War.
 Occupied by Pontus De la Gardie in 1581 and rebuilt under Swedish rule, it remained a fort of great importance, commanding the mouth of the Narva River and the border with the Tsardom of Russia.
 Finally, it was completely destroyed in the Russo-Swedish Ingrian War of 1610–17 and abandoned.
 Already decayed during the Great Northern War, the remnants were formally handed over to the Russians by the 1721 Treaty of Nystad.

 The former castle's stones were used for reconstruction of the fishing village, which has been known in Russian chronicles either as Syrensk or Syrenets.
 A Russian Orthodox church building dedicated to the prophet Elijah was erected in 1818.
 Parts of the three-meter thick walls of the fortress have survived, mainly on the northern side.

 Notable people

-American literary scientist Temira Pachmuss (1927–2007) was born in Vasknarva.
-Jegor Solovjov (1871–1942) was an Estonian politician also born in Vasknarva.
+Notable people that were born or lived in Vasknarva include the following: